- Attorney Resource Center

 Pre-Foreclosure Sale Notice to Tenants (Cal.
 Civ.
 Code §§ 2924.8, 2924b(c)(2)(D))

 In California, a trustee is required to post and mail a notice of trustee sale at least 20 days before the foreclosure sale.
 The pre-foreclosure notice informs tenants that they must receive 90 days’ notice if the post-foreclosure owner wants to evict them after foreclosure, and that landlords must honor existing fixed-term leases.
 The section expressly provides that it applies only to “loans secured by the residential real property and if the billing address for the mortgage is different than the property address.”

 A tenant with a recorded lease is also entitled to receive a copy of the notice of default within one month after the notice of default is recorded.

 Existing California law requires new owners to notify tenants within 15 days of a change in ownership but does not specify a remedy if the owner fails to do so.
 During the current foreclosure crisis, this gap created situations where tenants faced post-foreclosure evictions for nonpayment of rent even when the tenant did not know where or how to pay rent.
-AB 1953 fills in this gap by providing that an owner who fails to properly notify tenants where to pay rent may not evict a tenant for nonpayment of rent accrued during the period of noncompliance.
+Effective January 1, 2013, AB 1953 fills in this gap by providing that an owner who fails to properly notify tenants where to pay rent may not evict a tenant for nonpayment of rent accrued during the period of noncompliance.

 Disclosure of Foreclosure to Prospective Tenants (Cal.
 Civ.
 Code § 2924.85)